spectrumvoip/netsapiens-number-routines/README.md

 Then for each one found:

- 1. We hit Catapult api to add the number the correct callback.
+ 1. We hit Catapult api to add the number the correct Catapult application.
- 2. We hit NetSapiens api to add the number into sms inventory
+ 2. We hit NetSapiens api to add the number into sms inventory.
  3. Remove the addsms from the notes in Netsapiens.